bloominstituteoftechnology/web-module-challenge-css-layouts/ReadMe.md

 Follow these steps for completing your project.

 - [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**
-- [ ] Add your project manager as a reviewer on the pull-request
+- [ ] Add your Team Lead as a reviewer on the pull-request
-- [ ] Your project manager will count the project as complete by merging the branch back into master.
+- [ ] Your Team Lead will count the project as complete by merging the branch back into master.

 ## Grading rubric